robshape/dotfiles/Vim.md

 ## tmux

-Inputs that are specific for tmux.
 Shortcuts and commands are prefixed with `CTRL+b`.

 | Category  | Input              | Description                                                         |
 | --------- | ------------------ | ------------------------------------------------------------------- |